Tenten13225555/Artificial-Intelligence-Assignments/README.md

 ## Usage
 Clone this repository to your local machine.
 Navigate to the project directory.
-Open Prolog files (.pl) in your text edi
+Open Prolog files (.pl) in your text editor